LucasKonrath/arch-kata-mr-bill/glossary.md

 ### Data Partitioning
 **Definition:** A technique to divide a database into distinct independent parts to improve manageability, performance, and availability.
 **Context:** Implemented in our multi-tenant system with data separation by tenant ID for security and performance.

+### Detox
+**Definition:** An end-to-end testing and automation framework for mobile apps, focusing on helping developers automate user interface testing.
+**Context:** Used for end-to-end testing of the Flutter mobile application across different devices and operating systems.

+### DevSecOps
+**Definition:** A culture, automation, and platform design approach that integrates security as a shared responsibility throughout the IT lifecycle.
+**Context:** Implemented through security scanning in CI/CD pipeline, regular vulnerability assessments, and automated compliance checks.

 ### Docker
 **Definition:** A platform that uses OS-level virtualization to deliver software in packages called containers.